bastpg/tFUS_neuronavigation/README.md

 ```

 ### Porosity Option 3: mri-to-ct deep learning tool
 mri-to-ct details can be found [here](https://github.com/MatDagommer/mri-to-ct).
-The first step is to compute a liberal mask of the skull as shown below (input needed to mri-to-ct)
+The first step is to compute a liberal mask of the skull as shown below (input needed to mri-to-ct).
+In MATLAB:

 ```MATLAB
 header = load_mgh( 'seg.nii' );